Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 As members of your family, your Doberman will also be very protective of your kids.
 If you’ve ever considered installing a security system in your home, having a Doberman around the house will help put your mind at ease about the safety of your family.

-As discussed, it is very important that you train and socialize your pet Doberman early on–this point cannot be overstated.
-Your dog may misinterpret roughhousing with other kids or visits from relatives as threats to your child’s safety, so it is important that he understands that these individuals outside of the home are also part of your family’s “pack.”
+As discussed, you must train and socialize your pet Doberman early on.
+Your dog may misinterpret roughhousing with other kids or visits from relatives as threats to your child’s safety, so it is vital that they understand that the individuals outside of the home are also part of your family’s “pack.”

 Divider 4